 Who is eligible for OBU Installation?

 The wide majority of Singapore registered vehicles are eligible for OBU installation, and this has begun with fleet vehicles in November 2023, moving on to individual vehicles based on their registration timeline and the age.
-Vehicle owners will be notified by the LTA when it is their turn for installation.
+Motorist may check their eligibility for installation here.

 Exemptions: